Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 ```

-The diffrence here is in the **RestClientContentTypes.Tags** constant.
+The difference here is in the **RestClientContentTypes.Tags** constant.
 It holds the value of "Taxonomy_Tags", which if we generalize is "Taxonomy_{TaxonomyDeveloperName}".
 If you wish to have a static model defined for a custom taxonomy with the developer name "geographical-regions", then the way you would map it is:

 ``` c#
     /// <summary>